Twitter

 ekspress

-The Russian annexation of Crimea at the beginning of 2014 triggered the first major crack in the well-established partnership between Russian communications satellite manufacturers and the Western aerospace industry.
+The Russian annexation of Crimea at the beginning of 2014 created the first major crack in the well-established partnership between Russian communications satellite manufacturers and the Western aerospace industry.
 Practically all Russian communications satellites built in the 21st century relied either entirely on the Western hardware or employed Russian-built service modules equipped with state-of-the-art communications payloads provided by foreign manufacturers.
 This mutually beneficial setup first came into question in 2014.

 A potential ban on the import of Western technologies to Russia gave a new powerful impetus to the Kremlin's effort to preserve and modernize its endangered comsat industry.
 By the end of April 2014, as many as four Russian orders for new communications satellites slated to go to Western developers were promised to make a U-turn back to domestic manufacturers, industry sources professed.
 On the surface, this news was met with enthusiasm at ISS Reshetnev, the nation's key developer of communications satellites, because of hopes for reviving a full cycle of production of communications satellites inside Russia.